Communion and Passover

-Removing of the mask: The Greek word is Koinonia meaning “to participate, or communicate” in a face to face manner with nothing hidden; it demonstrates a very close relationship with many like interests and concerns between parties.
+Removing of the mask: The Greek word is “Koinonia,” meaning “to participate” or “to communicate in a face to face manner with nothing hidden.”
+It demonstrates a very close relationship with many like interests and concerns between parties.

-Traditions vs. Commandments of Christ: To the Jew the head must be covered as part of the Minhag Israel, Torah Hi, or “the customs of Israel are law”; which produced the saying, Minhag Oker Din, or “A custom can abolish a law.”
+Traditions vs. Commandments of Christ: To the Jew, the head must be covered as part of the Minhag Israel, Torah Hi, or “the customs of Israel are law”; which produced the saying, Minhag Oker Din, or “A custom can abolish a law.”
 This misconception of altering God’s commandments can enter into our thinking.
-If we allow the Traditions of man to replace the Commandments of Christ we will enter areas where we make the Word to no effect.
-An example, is the concept of the bread and wine becoming the actual body and blood of Jesus in the person.
-The “elements” are Tokens, just as the first Passover shows, since the elements used then were not the actual Flesh and Blood of the Angel; and they still are not.
+If we allow the Traditions of man to replace the Commandments of Christ, we will enter areas where we make the Word to no effect.
+An example is the concept of the bread and wine becoming the actual body and blood of Jesus in the person.
+The “elements” are Tokens, just as the first Passover shows, and since the elements used then were not the actual Flesh and Blood of the Angel, they still are not.
 This misconception could make one think that the “elements” produce the New Man, rather than the Seed of God granted by the Holy Ghost being the New Man.

 Communion to the Christian: If we can discern how important the Passover is to the Jew, we can understand how important Communion is to the Christian.
-There are three primary Festivals for the Jew, yet Passover is most important; it’s more important than Yom Kippur which celebrates “God’s future Pardoning of sins,” . . . more important than Rosh Hashanahwhich commemorates the creation of the world as the Jewish New Year (when the devil will be bound to during their Time of Comfort).
+There are three primary Festivals for the Jew, yet Passover is most important; it’s more important than Yom Kippur which celebrates “God’s future Pardoning of sins.”
+It’s more important than Rosh Hashanah which commemorates the creation of the world as the Jewish New Year (when the devil will be bound during their Time of Comfort).

 The Jew knows that without partaking of Passover, they cannot enter the Feast of Unleavened Bread.
 All this shows that our Communion is to remember that we are the Bread from heaven.
 We have the Pardon of sins now; and we are being prepared by the Blood of Jesus to gain entry through the Door at the sound of the last trump.

 Paul’s warning to the Corinthians regarding Communion pointed to the night in which Jesus was betrayed.
-Why use the betrayal?
-Why not use the victory?
-“The Body is broken” will be in two pieces, one is taken, the other is not; “many are called, but few are chosen,” because the Few deeply desire to join the Body to the Blood.
-Paul is making a request to the carnal thinking, divided people in Corinth to come to the Table of the Lord to be made whole.
-They were “worthy” since they were in need, being “unworthy” is thinking they were not in need.
+Why use the term, “betrayal”?
+Why not use the word, “victory”?
+Well, “The Body is broken” tells us that it will be in two pieces, and one will be taken, the other not.
+Then with, “many are called, but few are chosen,” “the Few” deeply desire to join the Body to the Blood (undergo transformation).
+Paul is making a request to the carnal thinking and divided people in Corinth to come to the Table of the Lord to be made whole.
+They were “worthy” since they were in need, however being “unworthy” came as a result of their thinking that they were not in need.

 The Body is always representative of the Mercy, connecting it to “Father forgive them,” a call each believer must hold toward others.
 We know Jesus did break the Bread, but Paul is the only one to tell us why.